 Membership fee is $30 per student annually, and upon joining, members receive a membership bag and card.
 Membership offers many things including discounted events and merchandise, as well as a number of other discounts provided by affiliated sponsor companies.
-Social events include a Term 1 barn dance, a pub crawl with the animal science students, a mid year ball, as well as O week activities at Roseworthy.
+Social events include a pub crawl with the animal science students, a mid-year ball, as well as O'Week activities at Roseworthy.
 Other events include an Industry Night, with trade stalls from different veterinary-associated companies, and sponsored “Lunch and Learns”, where a speaker will address the students at lunch time, on a topic of the sponsoring company’s choice.
 As our student body continues to grow, AVSA’s role becomes ever more important and will hopefully become an integral part of the veterinary student’s education at the University of Adelaide.

-The Roseworthy Agricultural Campus Student Union Council (RACSUC) is a representative body for all students of the Roseworthy Campus.
-Elected by their peers, the council provides services such as a student lounge and gymnasium as well as regular events & activities throughout the academic year, focusing upon Roseworthy Campus & surrounding areas.
+The Roseworthy Agricultural College Student Union Council (RACSUC) is a representative body for all students of the Roseworthy Campus.
+Elected by their peers, the council provides services such as a student lounge and gymnasium as well as regular events & activities throughout the academic year, focusing upon Roseworthy Campus and surrounding areas.

 Special Interest Groups

 The Roseworthy Campus is the base of many student-oriented Special Interest Groups.